gridiron-zone/furya/docs/concepts/general-concepts.md

 - **Fee**

   Each transaction needs a [fee](fee.md#fee) for compensating validators' work[Gas](fee.md#gas).
-These fees can be paid with GRID and may later in any tokens which are whitelisted by the GRIDhub's governance.
+These fees can be paid with FURY and may later in any tokens which are whitelisted by the GRIDhub's governance.
 Fees are distributed to validators in proportion to their stake.
 A minimum fee/gas ration is set in GRIDhub.

 Each validator receives revenue in proportion to its total stake.
 However, before this revenue is distributed to its delegators, the validator can apply a commission for providing staking services.